a-paija/CRM-Sales-Review/README.md

 Without structured analysis, MavenTech is unable to answer critical business questions such as:
 - Where deals are getting stuck in the pipeline
-- Which sales agents or products are driving revenue
+- Which sales agents or products or regions are driving (or limiting) revenue
 - How effectively opportunities are being converted into closed deals
+- Where revenue leakage is occurring

 #### **Overall Goal: Improve the conversion, consistency, and scalability of high-value opportunities to drive predictable and profitable revenue growth.**